 |Face to face counselling:||Yes|

-I currently have availability on Mondays, Tuesdays and Thursdays with some evening appointments available.
+I have availability between Mondays - Thursdays with some evening appointments available.

 Types of client